compose/transporter/adaptor/mysql/README.md

 In the end I used `LOAD_FILE` to insert (like you are probably meant to), but would be nice to do directly from Go.

 Ultimately I'll probably remove this test.

+#### Binary

+This is probably very similar to Blob.
+At the moment we store a Hex value and for the purposes of testing and comparison we then convert that to a string representation of the hex value on read.